A3: Assisting Android API Migrations Using Code Examples: Approach

 \subsubsection{Extracting APIs}

+The lack of uniformity between API documentation and source code presents a challenge to API migration approaches.
+There is currently no easy way to obtain a verified list of all migrated API methods for all versions of the Android API.
+Furthermore, the sheer size of the Android API presents a challenge to API migration.
+Manually searching source code for all deprecated, removed, and modified APIs is an arduous task.

-We extract all the Android APIs for every Android version that is available from the official Android API documentation.
+Hence, we automatically extract all the Android APIs for every Android version that is available from the official Android API documentation.
 However, the Android documentation may have discrepancies to the APIs in their source code\footnote{We reported an issue in the Google issue tracking system for two discrepancies that we found between the Android API documentation and the source code repository.}.
-Therefore, for every version of Android, we also obtain the Android source code and parse the source code using Eclipse JDT AST parser~\cite{JDTAST}.
-We identify the lists of all public methods as available APIs.
+For every version of Android, we obtain the Android source code and parse the source code using Eclipse JDT AST parser~\cite{JDTAST}.
+We identify a list of all public methods as available APIs.